 To ensure that patients don’t have a condition, healthcare providers should conduct proper testing using tools such as X-rays and magnetic resonance imaging (MRI) exams before making a diagnosis.
 Even if doctors are unable to make a diagnosis on their own, they should refer the patient to another specialist, who may be able to make the correct diagnosis on time.

-When Does a Missed Cancer Diagnosis Qualify as Medical Malpractice?
+When Is a Delayed Cancer Diagnosis Considered Malpractice?

 Failure to Perform or Act on the Results of Screening Procedures